 Nowadays most of his time is spent playing open events all over the UK as well as travelling far and wide to carry out golf course reviews for the Golf Empire website.

 In total he has played over 500 golf courses, mostly under competitive conditions, and has a love for pure links golf.

 Through the golf course review section of the website he aims to share his personal views on the courses he has played and hopefully help you in planning a golf trip or unearthing a true hidden gem.

 Ed's views on golf courses

-"What I personally like in a golf course is one that gives the golfer plenty of options, especially regarding the way in which approach shots can be played into the greens and recovery shots from around them.
+"What I personally like in a golf course is one that gives the golfer plenty of options, especially regarding the way in which approach shots can be played into the greens and particularly recovery shots from around them.
 In my experience this nearly always stems from firm turf and natural movement in the land; the ball has got to do something when it lands otherwise I lose interest pretty quickly.
 Couple these favourable ground conditions with enough width to create strategic angles and that's when a golf course has really done its job for me."

 "If there are a number of different ways to play a shot or hole, each with their own degree of risk and reward, then I feel challenged and inspired.
-If a golf course succeeds in enticing me to hit the daring shots, when my head says I'd almost certainly be better off not to, then we're going to get along particularly well."
+If a golf course succeeds in enticing me to hit the daring shots, when my head says I'd almost certainly be better off not doing so, then we're going to get along exceedingly well."

-"Most importantly to score highly in my rankings the course must have a cohesive variety of options and challenge in its design.
-Many courses I play have holes with several options and a spectrum of challenge... but all my personal top courses have something extra which glues it all together and unites the individual parts cohesively.
+"Most importantly to score highly in my own rankings the course must have a cohesive variety of options and challenge in its design.
+Many courses I see have holes with several options and a spectrum of challenge... but all my personal top courses have something extra which glues it all together and unites the individual parts cohesively.
 This subsequently gives the course its own special identity, a unique personality, a pulse."